 The net TSP expense ratio represents the amount that participants' investment returns were reduced by TSP administrative expenses.

-* Fees associated with securities lending are not included in 2015 administrative expenses.
+* Fees associated with securities lending are not included in 2016 administrative expenses.
 Consistent with standard practice in the industry, they are charged in addition to administrative expenses.
-Other expenses are disclosed in the financial statements and are available in the April 2016 Highlights.
+Other expenses are disclosed in the financial statements and will be available in the April 2017 Highlights.